 The reasonably predictable effect of reactance can therefore cause a person to adopt or strengthen a stance that is contrary to what was intended, and increase their resistance to persuasion.
 Such a person will also tend to perceive a ‘slippery slope fallacy’, whereby, in this case, they’ll think that one restriction to their liberties will undoubtedly lead to more and more in the future.

 A (loose) counterpoint to ‘slippery slopes’, however, is the ‘boiling frog syndrome’, which occurs when people can sleepwalk into problematic situations that only build and occur very gradually (e.g. becoming obese, global warming, or indeed erosions to people’s freedoms).
+Healthy frogs won’t actually stay put in a slowly warming pot of water until they cook to death (Frogo kind of attested to that when he didn’t wish to hang around Mount Doom in Mordor for long) but the principle exists.
 We often fail to notice very slow changes, just like we won’t tend to realise how bad our vision has gotten until we get our eyes checked – as we gradually become more elderly, less light reaches our retinas, our reaction times naturally worsen, our hearing deteriorates and so forth, but we can fail to notice these changes from one year to the next so we may mistakenly believe that our driving reactions are as good as when we were much younger if we are currently elderly.